Friduric/voxel-cone-tracing/README.md

-﻿A voxel cone tracing implementation for real-time global illumination.
+A voxel cone tracing implementation for real-time global illumination.
 Voxel cone tracing is used to create effects such as transparency (by refraction), reflections (diffuse and specular) and soft shadows.
 The implementation traces cones through a 3D texture.
 The 3D texture represents a directly lit voxelized scene.